cwinpy/cwinpy/paper/paper.md

 Detecting the very weak gravitational-wave signal from a pulsar requires the coherent integration of long (months-to-years) gravitational-wave data sets from multiple detectors.
-CWInPy implements an analysis pipeline enabling the user search for and characterise these signals.
+CWInPy implements an analysis pipeline enabling the user to search for and characterise these signals.
 It implements the preprocessing of the time-domain strain, $h(t)$, measured by gravitational-wave detectors for a user-provided set of pulsars; this entails heterodyning the data with the expected signal phase evolution, followed by aggressive filtering and down-sampling of the data [@2005PhRvD72j2002D].